 Although millennials are embracing online information and support groups more than other generations, they’re less likely to take part in shared decision-making than older cancer patients or caregivers, according to the Healthline survey.
 Boomers and Gen Xers are both more likely to be involved in the decision-making process with their doctors than millennials (62 percent vs. 52 percent, respectively).

-The silent generation, 72–92 years old, favors shared decision-making, too, according to a study in the Journal of Cancer Education.
+The silent generation, 72–92 years old, favors shared decision-making, too, according to a in the Journal of Cancer Education.
 Researchers found that patients diagnosed with lung cancer that are 70 years old and above tend to have a strong desire for information about their condition, actively ask their oncologists for information, and speak about their options with their physicians.

 Loew clarified that shared decision-makers “are not saying ‘I’m smarter than my doctor.’
 What they’re saying is ‘I want my voice to be part of that conversation.’”